 On September 11, 2001, the United States was forever changed.
 Following the single largest terrorist attack ever experienced by this country, thousands died or went missing, tens of thousands knew someone who was killed or injured, and many more witnessed or heard about the attack through media sources and by word of mouth.
 People at all levels of involvement were affected: victims, bereaved family members, friends, rescue workers, emergency medical and mental-health care providers, witnesses to the event, volunteers, members of the media, and people around the world.

-Research on national samples in the U.S. revealed that 3-5 days afterward the attack 44% of Americans reported at least one symptom of PTSD (2).
+Research on national samples in the US revealed that three to five days afterward the attack 44% of Americans reported at least one symptom of PTSD (2).
 One to two months post-attack, 4% showed probable PTSD nationwide, and prevalence of PTSD in NYC residents was 11% (2).
 One study found that in American adults, amount of time watching TV coverage was related to PTSD symptoms (1).

 Oklahoma City Bombing